Cichloeli/1StudyBuddy/README.md

 npm start

-It will be running on http://localhost:8081/
+Follow instruction from terminal: Your application is running here http://localhost:8081/

 # StudyBuddy